Last Updated on October 23, 2022

 Long-term investing has two tailwinds trading doesn’t offer: money printing (monetary inflation) and earnings growth.

+There is no holy grail trading strategy or strategies.
 The closest thing to a holy grail trading strategy is trading many different trading strategies!